gridonic/coding/guidelines/git/README.md

 ## Commit messages

+**DEPRECATED: See the gitlab engineering group for further details**

 We write our commit messages based on [these guidelines](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) proposed by Tim Pope:

 * Use the english language